-Construction Management - Measures would be put in place to minimise the impact on local residents such as dust suppression, minimising stock piling and use of screenings to cover materials.
+Construction Management- Measures would be put in place to minimise the impact on local residents such as dust suppression, minimising stock piling and use of screenings to cover materials.
 Plant would also be turned off when not needed and no waste or material would be burned on site.
 Provided appropriate management measures are put in place the impacts of construction management on surrounding residents and the highway network can be mitigated to be minimal.

-Socio- Economic Impacts / Human Health - During the construction phase, it is estimated using similar benchmark schemes that approximately 350 full time equivalent (FTE) (including supply chain) jobs would be created at the site.
+Socio- Economic Impacts / Human Health - During the construction phase, approximately 350 full time equivalent (FTE) (including supply chain) jobs would be created at the site.

 Local expenditure would also increase during the construction phase as construction workers use of local facilities.
-On completion the site could accommodate up to 870 people.
-The expenditure by residents should have a positive economic impact and help to sustain the economic viability of local services and facilities
+On completion the site could accommodate up to 806 people.
+The expenditure by residents should have a positive economic impact and help to sustain the economic viability of local services and facilities and 6 dental surgeries within one mile of the Site who are accepting new NHS patients.
+It is considered that the majority of the additional demand could be absorbed by the existing healthcare facilities.

-Approximately 35 direct FTE jobs would be required to run the building and accommodation and a further anticipated 20 direct FTE.
-This is in addition to indirect jobs created within the supply chain to service the building.
+Approximately 35 direct FTE jobs would be required to run the development.
+This is in addition to indirect supply chain jobs.
 This job creation is considered to result in a permanent, minor beneficial effect on the local economy.
-There are 10 GP surgeries and 6 dental surgeries within one mile of the Site who are accepting new NHS patients.
-It is considered that the majority of the additional demand could be absorbed by the existing healthcare facilities.
+There are 10 GP surgeries